 In use from 2001-01-01

-- Pre-label paper bags with the appropriate information about the sample (e.g. date, plot, station, core#, horizon, variate)
+- Pre-label paper bags with sample information (e.g., date, plot, station, core#, depth section).

-- Place samples and 10 empty paper bags (for each size used) in drying oven at 60 ° C for at least 48 hours.
+- Dry sieved soil samples and 10 empty paper bags (for each size used) in forced-air drying oven at 60 ° C until a subset of bags no longer loses mass, or for at least 48 hours.

 - Remove samples and paper bags from oven and allow to cool for at least 15 minutes.